luckakovy/Global-Analysis-of-Coffee-Affordability-Best-Cities-for-Boke-Caffeine-Addicted-Students/README.md

 ## Key findings

 - **Income is the dominant driver of coffee affordability.**
-  Cities with higher average incomes consistently exhibit lower coffee affordability burdens, even when absolute coffee prices are relatively high.
-Differences in income explain a much larger share of affordability variation than coffee prices alone.
+  Cities with higher average incomes consistently exhibit lower coffee affordability burdens, even when absolute coffee prices are relatively high. (viz. "income_vs_coffee.png" plot)

 - **Coffee prices normalized by local price levels provide important context.**
   After controlling for the general price environment using a city-level price index, coffee that appears cheap in absolute terms can still be relatively expensive in low-income cities.
-Conversely, coffee in high-income cities is often expensive in absolute terms but not unusually expensive relative to other goods and services.
+Conversely, coffee in high-income cities is often expensive in absolute terms but not unusually expensive relative to other goods and services. (viz. "relative_price_vs_affordabilit" plot)

 - **Student budget outcomes depend primarily on absolute coffee prices.**
-  The Coffee Survival Index shows that a fixed monthly coffee budget lasts longer in cities with lower absolute coffee prices, regardless of income levels.
-As a result, survival days tend to be lower in high-income cities where coffee prices are higher.
+  The Coffee Survival Index shows that a fixed monthly coffee budget lasts longer in cities with lower absolute coffee prices, regardless of income levels (intuitively).
+As a result, survival days tend to be lower in high-income cities where coffee prices are higher. (viz. "survival_vs_income.png" plot)

 - **Results are robust to reasonable budget assumptions.**
   Sensitivity analysis using monthly coffee budgets of 20, 30, and 50 USD demonstrates that relative differences between cities remain largely stable.
 This indicates that the main conclusions are not driven by a specific budget choice.